Care Instructions

 Heat and moisture

 It’s imperative that clients understand that these pieces are not whether proof.
 You must avoid exposing them to intense heat, whether direct or indirect.
 Do not leave an animal in a hot car or intense direct sun light on a hot day as this will jeopardize the integrity of adhesives used to create it.
-I use industrial grade adhesives but do not risk exposure to intense heat.
 Intense heat is generally anything over 30 degrees Celsius or 86 degrees Fahrenheit.
 This means you should be aware of its well-being on hotter days as well as when storing away your headpiece.
-Make sure your headpiece is propped up properly and stored at a cool or at room temperature.
+Make sure your headpiece is propped up properly and stored at room temperature.
+Cold Weather is not an issue.

-A common question that comes up is can I waterproof by prop somehow?
+A common question that comes up is can I waterproof these animals somehow?
 You can use suede waterproofing sprays but please be advised that I can’t guarantee this method in any way.
 It is a possible option and will require re-application with use.
+Please test on a small inconspicuous section first.
+This method has not been tested in house so we have no information on how it reacts to longer pile fur or shaded areas.

 If you headdress has tinting, then it is very important that you do not rub it down to dry.
-Some of the dyes used are water soluble and you will risk smearing it.
+Some of the dyes used are water soluble and you will risk smearing.
 Once the headdress is 90% dry, brush the fur gently once or twice to insure the fur maintains its natural direction and does not become matted as it dries.
 Once dry, you can brush it completely.
 Again this does not mean your headdress will become a mess of bleeding dye and ruined fur if it gets wet, it means you should be cognizant of exposing it to excessive moisture.
 That said, a very light drizzle of rain isn’t usually a problem.
+If you do get your item wet accidentally and can’t dry it immediately, be sure not to fold it up to store away.
+Hang it or lay it flat till you have a chance to follow the instructions on drying it.

 Brushing

-The most commonly neglected care is brushing your animal before wearing it.
+The most commonly neglected instruction is brushing your animal before wearing it.
 Just as you would brush your hair before leaving the house, synthetic fur looks its best when it’s groomed.
 This shouldn’t take more than a few seconds.
 It’s best to use a hard bristle brush (like a spare toothbrush) to quickly brush your animal before and after use.
 In most cases, your animal will come with a small bristle brush to help you get started.
 There’s a misconception that synthetic fur should not be brushed.
 This is not true.
 Your animal has gone through a lot of brushing during its production.
 Don’t be afraid to brush them.
 I use excellent quality furs so unless otherwise instructed for your specific animal, it’s important to brush your animal so it doesn’t look like road kill.
-The only likely exception where you *may* be asked to refrain from over brushing an animal, is if that animal bears dark stripes or spots.
-Even then, it’s most likely you will be instructed to run the brush gently over it rather than dig it deep.
-This is only common in leopards and tigers and still doesn’t relieve the client of brushing entirely.
+The only likely exception where you *may* be asked to refrain from over brushing an animal, is if that animal bears dark stripes or spots particularly on the face.
+Even then, it’s most likely you will be instructed to run the brush gently over it rather than dig it deep into the fur.
+This is only common in our cats and still doesn’t relieve the client of brushing entirely.
 Do not be scarred of shedding.
 All synthetic fur and natural furs shed.
 It’s normal; your animal is unlikely to go bald unless you are being unnaturally excessive with brushing.

 Wearing, removing, carrying